Skip to content

 Pretend that your best friend’s in the situation that you’re in.
 What advice would you give them?
 Your ideas will probably be bang on.

-(Try this now so you remember this technique: What’s a problem you’re currently facing right now?
-If it were your friend going through it, what would you tell them?)
+(Try this now so you remember this technique: What's something you're stuck on?
+If your friend came to you with the same thing, what would you tell them?)

 👨🏻🏫 Act as your own mentor